What Happened to Ginger Smith: Artistry

 Always been a disabled artist.

-Whether you can ‘see’ my disabilities or not.
+Whether one can ‘see’ my disabilities or not.

 Autistic.